Lpwlk/ReadmeEngine/README.md

 This Python tool has been designed to generate (flavoured) markdown files for GitHub repositories.
 It includes basic badges and RepoBeats generation options as well as multiple basic integrated methods to render markdown elements inside recursive section objects.

+It can be useful to kickstart personal projects as it includes templating options via Mardown & Section objects methods calls.

+Moreover, a wide range of flavoured markdown (GitHub Markdown) features are supported by the templated-compatible interactive mode commands.

 <div align="center">
 	<u><i>ReadmeEngine CLI features</i></u>
 </div>

 <div align="center">
 	<img width = "200" src="https://i.kym-cdn.com/photos/images/original/001/688/970/a72.jpg">
 </div>

-It can be very useful for personnal projects kickstart as it includes templating options via Mardown & Section objects method calls inside a personnal script and it fits minimum templating requirements for most imaginable projects.
+> Note that some commands only generate a "base of content".
+Thus, generated content (example: custom-size table) may have to be updated after interactive mode.

 ## &nbsp;&nbsp; Installation

 ### &nbsp;&nbsp;&nbsp;&nbsp; ➤ Prerequisites

-Required software (Python version, specific dependencies).

 The package was written on Python 3.12 version but supported versions will be determined when the package will be released on PyPi.

+This section will be updated accordingly with the first PyPi realease.

 ### &nbsp;&nbsp;&nbsp;&nbsp; ➤ Instructions